macalinao/ian-website/posts/2017-12-08-why-eos-will-overtake-ethereum-in-high-performance-smart-contracts.md

 Also, a fun video: [Vitalik reveals Ethereum 2.0.](https://www.youtube.com/watch?v=pSNv1mBb3Qs)

+> First they ignore you, then they laugh at you, then they fight you, then you win. ~Gandhi

-Thanks to Dylan Macalinao for reading drafts of this.
+Thanks to Dylan Macalinao, Michael Huang, Tejas Manohar, and Justin Park for reading drafts of this.

+*(If you liked this post, [join our crypto Discord!](https://discord.gg/5AkBWSY))*